 How and where to grow Pittosporum

 Pittosporum is an evergreen shrub with delicate slender leaves.
-It is a genus of around 200 species although the most commonly grown in UK gardens are variations of Pittosporum tenuifolium.
+If you are looking for a compact, easy to grow, attractive evergreen shrub, Pittosporum is ideal.
+The most commonly grown in UK gardens are variations of Pittosporum tenuifolium.

 Pittosporum will tolerate light or partial shade, although the varieties with dark or variegated leaves produce the best leaf colour in full sun.

 Pittosporum is a neatly shaped compact shrub, which is ideal for a mixed garden border.
 I took the image above in the winter at RHS Harlow Carr.
-The fact that a Pittosporum was growing in northern garden (close to Harrogate,) shows that in the right growing conditions, good dry soil and sheltered, Pittosporum is reasonably hardy .
+The Pittosporum was growing in a northern garden (close to Harrogate,) shows that in the right growing conditions, good dry soil and sheltered, Pittosporum is hardy .

-The image right is an atractive combination of P. 'Tom Thumb' with ferns taken at the Fletcher Moss gardens in Didsbury Manchester.
-Which incidentally is well worth a visit.
-I expected just the normal urban type park, what a suprise!
-A park, lovely planted gardens with ponds, a formal garden in the old Parsonnage draped in Wisteria and beautifully planted plus woodlands and wild area and a great cafe.
+The image right is an attractive combination of P. 'Tom Thumb' with ferns taken at the Fletcher Moss gardens in Didsbury Manchester.
+Which incidentally, is well worth a visit.
+I expected just the normal urban type park, what a surprise!
+A park, lovely planted gardens with ponds, a formal garden in the old Parsonage draped in Wisteria and beautifully planted plus woodlands and wild area and a great cafe.
 Really worth a trip out.

 Pittosporum is an easy to grow shrub, almost maintenance free as it does not really need pruning.
 Usually it has a naturally neat conical shape.
-Pittosporum can be tidied up with a light prune undertaken between April and July if needed to trim it back into shape.
+You can tidy up Pittosporum with a light prune between April and July if needed to trim it back into shape.
 Just take the shears to it for a neat overall trim.

 If you would like to know more about Pittosporum the RHS has a plant assessment ' Pittosporum tenuifolium

-hybrids & cultivars by Diana M Miller' with more detailed information and images.
+hybrids & cultivars by Diana M Miller' has more detailed information and images.

 Definitely a green wheelbarrow plant requiring very little attention or maintenance.